DataDog/integrations-extras/causely/README.md

 ## Overview

+In the fast-paced world of cloud-native development, ensuring application health and performance is critical.
+The application of Causal AI, with its ability to understand cause and effect relationships in complex distributed systems, offers the potential to streamline this process.

+A key enabler for this is application instrumentation that facilitates an understanding of application services and how they interact with one another.
+Datadog Application Performance Monitoring (APM) provides deep visibility into applications, enabling the identification of performance bottlenecks, troubleshoot issues, and optimize services.

-Our [Causal AI platform][1] automatically captures, represents and analyzes causality.
-We enable self-managed, resilient applications by bridging observability with automated orchestration.
-Instead of constant noisy alerts, Causely tells you exactly what you need to know about all active and emerging application failures:
+The [Causal AI platform][1] automatically captures, represents and analyzes causality.
+It enables self-managed, resilient applications by bridging observability with automated orchestration.

+Instead of flood of alerts, Causely tells you exactly what you need to know about all active and emerging application failures.
+With Causely, understand why a failure happened, what the root cause was, and how to fix it.
-- Why did it happen?
-- What was the root cause?
-- How can it be fixed?

-## What Causely offers:

-### Assure Continuous Application Reliability
+Use Causely to:

-- Guarantee that KPIs, SLAs, SLOs, and SLIs are consistently met to maintain application reliability and performance.
+- **Assure continuous application reliability**: Guarantee that KPIs, SLAs, SLOs, and SLIs are consistently met to maintain application reliability and performance.
-### Improve Operational Efficiency
-- Reduce labor, data, and tooling costs by focusing on faster Mean Time to Repair (MTTR) and implementing efficient operational processes.
+- **Improve operational efficiency**: Reduce labor, data, and tooling costs by focusing on faster Mean Time to Repair (MTTR) and implementing efficient operational processes.
-### Accelerate The Delivery Of Features & Innovations
-- Enhance the speed and reliability of shipping new services and features to market, ensuring a competitive edge and meeting customer demands promptly.
+- **Accelerate the delivery of features and innovations**: Enhance the speed and reliability of shipping new services and features to market, ensuring a competitive edge and meeting customer demands promptly.

 ## Setup

 The Causely integration uses a [Datadog API key][2], which needs to be created by a Datadog admin.

 To connect Datadog with Causely, create monitors in Datadog.
-Refer to Datadog's [Alerting documentation][3].
+For more information, see the [Alerting documentation][3].

-See the [Causely documentation][4] to learn how to configure the Causely integration for Datadog.
+To learn how to configure the Causely integration for Datadog, see the [Causely documentation][4].

 ## Support